 “So that the forest can return, that there are many birds again,” he said.

-As to his other friends who did not follow in his step and stopped replanting, Wandi speculated that they might have other business to attend to.
+When asked about his fellow villagers who stopped replanting, Wandi speculated that they might have other activities to attend to.
 Potato farming, which is common in the area, demands a lot of work, he said.
-Other friends continued to secretly replant on their own.
+Other participants continued to secretly replant on their own.

 Ranu Pani, a village of over 8 hectares inhabited by 1,487 souls, is perched on the slope of Mount Semeru at a height of 2,200 meters above sea level.

 Andi (45) said that the reforestation of TNBTS he was working on, began with a cooperation project between the park authority and JICA-RECA (Restoration of Ecosystems in Conservation Areas) in 2010.
-The project ended in 2015 but was continued with another partner, JICS until March 2020.
+The project ended in 2015 but was continued to be carried out by another partner, JICS until March 2020.

 Despite the completion of the project, some members of the local community continued the ecosystem restoration on their own.